happy-machine/luvbot/README.md

 You'll need a ** refresh token **.

 In order to get a refresh token:
-** cd refresh-token-getter **
+**cd refresh-token-getter**
 copy example.env to a file called .env and edit the file to add the tokens you received from Spotify above.
-** npm install **
-** npm run start **
+**npm install**
+**npm run start**
-visit http://localhost:3333 or whatever port yout set the PORT variable to in your .env file ** Login with Spotify ** and then copy paste the ** refresh token ** that appears in the browser after login
+visit http://localhost:3333 or whatever port yout set the PORT variable to in your .env file.
+**Login with Spotify** and then copy paste the **refresh token** that appears in the browser after login.

-You will need this refresh token for your now credentials in the zeit-bot/now.js file you will create
+You will need this refresh token for your now credentials in the zeit-bot/now.js file you will create.

 As the